StyleTributeIT/sellerapp/Pods/ZDCChat/README.md

 Copyright 2016 Zendesk

-By dowloading or using the Zendesk Mobile SDK, You agree to the Zendesk Terms of Service (https://www.zendesk.com/company/terms) and Application Developer and API License Agreement (https://www.zendesk.com/company/application-developer-and-api-license-agreement) and acknowledge that such terms govern Your use of and access to the Mobile SDK.
+By downloading or accessing this software, You agree to the Zendesk Master Subscription Agreement (https://www.zendesk.com/company/customers-partners/#master-subscription-agreement) and Application Developer and API License Agreement (https://www.zendesk.com/company/customers-partners/#application-developer-api-license-agreement) and acknowledge that such terms govern Your use of and access to the software.

 If You make any Contributions (defined below) to the Zendesk Mobile SDK, You hereby grant Zendesk a royalty-free, worldwide, transferable, sub-licensable,